FikaWorks/website/content/blog/accelerating-cloud-native-adoption-platform-engineering-roadmap/index.md

 - Operate the changes at the legacy system (hard)

-## Platform adoption
+### Platform adoption

-It doesn't really matter how beautiful the new platform is if the developers are not using it.
-The platform adoption should happen during the entire migration process, and it is arguably the most important part.
-Kubernetes is just the bottom layer of your new technology stack, the way your development teams are leveraging it, will be the differentiator for the business at the end of the day.
+No matter how well-designed or feature-rich your platform is, it won’t deliver value if your development teams aren’t actively using it.
+Building without short feedback loops risks project failure and creates an opportunity for vendors to convince management that their tool is a silver bullet.
+Platform adoption should be integrated throughout the entire migration process — arguably the most critical factor for success.
+Kubernetes is just the foundation of your new technology stack;
+how your development teams leverage it will ultimately determine the business impact.
 There are a few things that will facilitate the adoption:

 **Train the people** - Don't expect to get adoption without investing the right amount of time into training the people.
 There are a lot of new technologies and